TRK360/C_Sharp-Projects/README.md

-	Back-End:  Adding Description Parameter to initial Database and Updating Controller
+	Back-End  Adding Description Parameter to initial Database and Updating Controller

 		This Story introduced a change to the original database.
 I needed to dive into the class and add a parameter for Descriptions, and then update the view controller to pass the additional parameter as was required.
 The first story Back-End code snippet demonstrates the class that was later modified.

 The
 ![alt text](https://github.com/TRK360/C_Sharp-Projects/commit/4856212f2f5495149df5054f52d1f8023cf977b8)
 Live Project experience introduced several additional forms of training beyond the specifics of Code Syntax and Development process basics.
 Utilizing Azure